pluralsight/guides/in-review/front-end-javascript/filter-components-in-angularjs/article.md

     * see [Plunker](https://plnkr.co/edit/qJChu75CJJggnCRsqQxZ?p=preview) for live example

 ## limitTo

-- [limitTo](https://docs.angularjs.org/api/ng/filter/limitTo) filter returns a new array as subset which limits to the specified number of elements.
-- The elements are taken from either the beginning or the end of the source array, string or number, as specified by the value and sign (positive or negative) of limit
-- If a number is used as input tag, it is converted into a string value.
+The [limitTo](https://docs.angularjs.org/api/ng/filter/limitTo) filter returns a new array as a subset limited to the specified number of elements.
+The elements are taken from either the beginning or the end of the source array, string or number, as specified by the value and sign (positive or negative) of limit.
+If a number is used as input tag, that number is converted into a string value.

 - **Syntax**
     * In HTML Template Binding